ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/README.md

 ![Screenshot](https://i.postimg.cc/tg6dJxKT/image.png)

-In this repository, we offer guides to assist you with migrating your existing DSM 6 setup to DSM 7 using Arc Loader.
+This repository offers guides to assist you with migrating your existing DSM 6 setup to DSM 7 using Arc Loader.
 These guides facilitate migration in two specific virtualization environments:

 - **VMware ESXi Guide:** For users operating within a VMware environment, refer to [`vmware_esxi_arc_DSM.md`](./vmware_esxi_arc_DSM.md).